Wentril/kubernetes_workshop/course.md

       storage: 1Gi
 ```

 In case of dynamic provisioning, the cluster administrator sets up a StorageClass that defines how storage should be provisioned.
 When a user creates a PVC that specifies this StorageClass, Kubernetes automatically provisions a new PV that matches the PVC's requirements.
 This allows users to request storage without needing to know the details of how it is provisioned.
 The StorageClass can specify parameters like the type of storage (e.g., SSD, HDD), replication settings, and more.
-For dynamically provisioned PVs you don't create PVs manually.
+For dynamically provisioned PVs, you don't create PVs manually.

 ```yaml
 apiVersion: v1